CosMc’s: McDonald’s reveals menu, first test locations for new restaurant concept

 At an investors conference on Wednesday, McDonald’s President and CEO Chris Kempczinski said CosMc’s was launched, in part, to boost afternoon sales.
 Focusing on a beverage concept, he said, has proven to be a lucrative solution.

 “This is a $100 billion category that’s growing faster than the rest of (casual dining) and with superior margins.
-And it’s a space that we believe we have the right to win,” said Kempczinski, as reported by The Hill.
+And it’s a space that we believe we have the right to win,” said Kempczinski, as reported by the Associated Press.

 In its press release, McDonald’s confirmed plans to open 10 CosMc’s locations by the end of 2024, with the first to debut in Bolingbrook, Illinois, by the end of 2023, and more to follow in the Dallas-Fort Worth and San Antonio metro areas.

-Note: Correction: This story has been updated with an accurate link to the source of McDonald’s CEO Chris Kempczinski‘s comments.